Looking for a dog that's easy to care for? We totally get that.

 Here's a quick run-down on how we rated each of these breeds...

 Easy to Train is simply based on their receptiveness to learning.
-While some breeds are very intelligent, it sometimes comes with extra stubbornness as well.
+While some breeds are very keen to learning, others may be more stubborn.

 Good With Kids asks the question of how well they respond to children being in the home.
-A low rating means these dogs will be suspicious or potentially harmful to young ones.
+A low rating means these dogs will dislike young ones.

 Energy Level is based on how lazy or energetic your dog is.
-A 5-star rating means this dog is always ready to play, and is absolutely bouncing off the walls with energy. a 1-Star rating means this is a lazy dog breed.
-Keep in mind most puppies are energetic until they mature, and as dogs get older they tend to become more calm.
+A 5-star rating means this dog is always ready to play.
+A 1-Star rating means this is a lazy dog breed.
+Keep in mind most puppies are energetic until they mature.

 Can Be Left Alone.
 Dogs are social animals, and in nearly all cases dogs simply do not like being left alone.
 If you're often away for long hours then it's recommended you do not get a dog.
 Or, have someone take care of them while you're away.